Emmyglobal/AirBnB_clone/README.md

 #### Starting the Commandline Interpreter

 The Commandline Interpreter can be started by executing the command `./console.py`.
 The `console` can `create`, `show`, `destroy`, and `update` objects.
-Type `help` within the console to get a list of command options and its function.
+Type `help` within the console to get a list of command options and its function for proper use.